 After feldspar, quartz is the second most abundant mineral that exists in the earth’s continental crust.
 It manifests in a number of different colour spectrums, but the ones coloured like citrus fruits are the ones that fall into the ‘citrine’ category.

-In recent years, as earth tones became more popular in fashion, so did citrine crystals.
+In recent years, as earth tones became more popular in fashion, so did citrine.
 The word ‘citrine’ means ‘lemon’ in several different languages, and it perfectly suits this citrus-coloured gem.

 What Is Citrine Good For?